 Being dehydrated is the worst feeling.
 I know when I’m dehydrated because I get these horrible headaches.
 I find it most helpful to bring a backpack with a holder for a water bottle.

 Have a Backpack

 The first year I went to a con, I only brought my purse.
 This was a rookie mistake because I bought stuff and had nowhere to put it.
 I could run out to my friend’s car to drop stuff off, but that’s just a hassle.
 I usually bring a string backpack because it’s lightweight, but holds all my gear.

 Protein Bars/Protein Snacks

-Don’t Blow Your Money Right Away
+Don’t Spend Your Money Right Away

-Take plenty of pictures
+Take Lots of Pictures

-I am so glad I took many pictures from my prior conventions because sometimes I take a day and browse through them all.
+I am so glad I took pictures from my prior conventions because sometimes I take a day and browse through them all.
 There is so much to see at a convention and pictures are saved memories.
 Bring your phone fully charged or a digital camera.

 Conventions are one of my favorite events to attend in the geek community.
 I feel so at home at a convention and I’m already counting down the days till my con next week.
 My goal is to make it to either C2E2 or Planet City Comic Con in Kansas City.